Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all 10 parameters thoroughly.
-The description adds minimal value by listing 'common fields like name, job title, social profiles, and more' which partially maps to the parameters, but doesn't provide additional semantic context beyond what's in the schema descriptions.
-Baseline 3 is appropriate when schema does the heavy lifting.
+Schema description coverage is 100%, so the input schema already documents all parameters.
+The description merely restates 'common fields like name, job title, social profiles, and more', adding no deeper semantic meaning beyond what the schema provides.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.